Hindi literature: Adi Kal or Vir-Gatha kal (c. 1050 to 1375)

 Jayachandra, the last ruler of Kannauj gave more patronage to Sanskrit rather than local dialects.
 Harsha, the author of Naishdhiya Charitra, was his court poet.
 Jagnayak (sometimes Jagnik), the royal poet in Mahoba, and Nalha, the royal poet in Ajmer, were the other prominent literary figures in this period.
 However, after Prithviraj Chauhan's defeat in the Second Battle of Tarain, most literary works belonging to this period were destroyed by the army of Muhammad of Ghor.
 Very few scriptures and manuscripts from this period are available and their genuineness is also doubted.

-Some Siddha and Nathpanthi poetical works belonging to this period are also found, but their genuineness is again, doubted.
+Some Siddha and Nathpanthi poetical works belonging to this period are also found, but their genuineness is doubted.
 The Siddhas belonged to the Vajrayana, a later Buddhist sect.
 Some scholars argue that the language of Siddha poetry is not an earlier form of Hindi, but Magadhi Prakrit.
 Nathpanthis were yogis who practised the Hatha yoga.
 Some Jain and Rasau (heroic poets) poetry works are also available from this period.

-In the Deccan region in South India, Dakkhini or Hindavi was used.
+In the Deccan region in South India, Dakkhini or Hindvi was used.
 It flourished under the Delhi Sultanate and later under the Nizams of Hyderabad.
 It was written in the Persian script.
-Nevertheless, the Hindavi literature can be considered proto-Hindi literature.
-Many Deccani experts like Sheikh Ashraf or Mulla Vajahi used the word Hindavi to describe this dialect.
-Others such as Roustami, Nishati etc. preferred to call it Deccani.
+Nevertheless, the Hindvi literature can be considered proto-Hindi literature.
+Many Dakkhini experts like Sheikh Ashraf or Mulla Vajahi used the word Hindvi to describe this dialect.
+Others such as Roustami, Nishati etc. preferred to call it Dakkhini.
 Shah Buharnuddin Janam Bijapuri used to call it Hindi.
-The first Deccani author was Khwaja Bandanawaz Gesudaraz Muhammad Hasan.
+The first Dakkhini author was Khwaja Bandanawaz Gesudaraz Muhammad Hasan.
 He wrote three prose works – Mirazul Aashkini, Hidayatnama and Risala Sehwara.
 His grandson Abdulla Hussaini wrote Nishatul Ishq.
-The first Deccani poet was Nizami.
+The first Dakkhini poet was Nizami.

-During the later part of this period and early Bhakti Kala, many saint-poets like Ramanand and Gorakhnath became famous.
+During the later part of this period and early Bhakti Kala, many saint poets like Ramanand and Gorakhnath became famous.
 The earliest form of Hindi can also be seen in some of Vidyapati's Maithili works.